Banu Nadir

-The Banu Nadir (بَنُو ٱلنَّضِير, בני נדיר) were a Jewish Arab tribe which lived in northern Arabia at the oasis of Medina until the 7th century.
-The tribe refused to convert to Islam as Muhammad had ordered it to do and it was expelled from Medina as a result.
-The Banu Nadir then planned the Battle of the Trench together with the Quraysh.
-They later participated in the battle of Khaybar.
+The Banu Nadir (بَنُو ٱلنَّضِير, בני נדיר) were a Jewish Arab tribe that lived in northern Arabia at the oasis of Medina until the 7th century.
+They were probably a part of the Constitution of Medina, which was formed after Muhammad's Hijrah.
+Tensions rose between the Muslims and the Banu Nadir after the Battle of Uhud, which prompted a clash between the two, resulting in the expulsion of the latter.
+The tribe then planned the Battle of the Trench together with the Quraysh and later participated in the battle of Khaybar.

 Lineage

 According to the Arab historian al-Sam'ani, the members of the Banu Nadir tribe are the descendants of al-Nadir, a Jewish man who migrated from Judea to Arabia. probably the name al-Nadir is derived from the Hebraic name Ha-Nazir.

 According to the Arab historian (Ibn Hazm), they are the direct patrilineal descendants of the biblical Aaron.

 Early history

 In early Medina, in addition to the Banu Nadir, there were two other major Arab tribes: the Banu Aws and the Khazraj.
 They were previously joined by two Jewish Arab tribes, the Banu Qurayza and the Banu Qaynuqa.

 Like other Jews of Medina, the Banu Nadir bore Arabic names, but they spoke a distinctly Jewish dialect of Arabic.
-They earned their living through agriculture, usury, and trade in weapons and jewels, maintaining commercial relations with Arab merchants of Mecca.
+They earned their living through agriculture, moneylending, and trade in weapons and jewels, maintaining commercial relations with Arab merchants of Mecca.
 Their fortresses were located half a day's march to the south of Medina.
 Banu Nadir were wealthy and lived in some of the best lands in Medina.